-Almost all moose observations on this plot for the period of 2012-22 have been within the fire perimeter, likely indicating some attraction of the burned area over surrounding forest (Figure 9 and Schrage, 2017).
+Almost all moose observations on this plot for the period of 2012-23 have been within the fire perimeter, likely indicating some attraction of the burned area over surrounding forest (Figure 9 and Schrage, 2017).
 Aerial observation suggests fire intensity across the plot was relatively light and contains a patchy diversity of live and dead post-fire vegetation.
 Regeneration is a mix of primarily aspen, jack pine, spruce and upland brush across most of the upland portion of the plot.
 Oak is a prominent component of the regeneration where there are rock outcrops.
 1854 Treaty Authority staff visited the plot in May 2016 and September, 2017 and sampled plants within the burn area.
 Paper birch, trembling aspen, pin cherry, hazel, willow, mountain ash, juneberry, balsam fir, red maple, mountain maple, and red-osier dogwood were observed in the understory, with evidence of moose browse on all species except mountain ash.

-In 2022, four moose, an unusually low number, were seen on plot 41.
+In 2023, four moose were seen on plot 41.
 Since the fire in 2005, plot 41 has generally produced results close to or above the mean of other high density plots each year (Figure 10).
-In addition, two deer were observed.
-Since 2012 an average of two deer have been counted on plot 41 during each survey.
+No deer were observed in 2023, but since 2012, an average of two deer have been counted on plot 41 during each survey.
 This plot and the Twin Mitchell plot 117 are the only two habitat plots where white-tailed deer have been observed during the survey.